 Mark Hyman on Staying Forever Young

-The medical community needs to rethink what we're doing and get away from whack-a-mole medicine when we're just treating each disease separately as if it were an independent entity like cancer or heart disease, Hyman said.
+Hyman said that the medical community needs to rethink what we're doing and get away from whack-a-mole medicine when we're just treating each disease separately as if it were an independent entity like cancer or heart disease.

-He said the so-called “hallmarks of aging” are essential concepts that have been talked about in functional medicine for a long time, like inflammation, mitochondrial dysfunction, and insulin resistance.
-He stressed the need to get away from thinking about aging in terms of diseases because they all have these common roots.
+He said the so-called “hallmarks of aging” are essential concepts discussed in functional medicine for a long time, like inflammation, mitochondrial dysfunction, and insulin resistance.
+He stressed the need to avoid thinking about aging in terms of diseases because they all have these common roots.

-Six to 10 Americans have a chronic disease and that jumps to over 80 percent for people older than 65.
-The U.S. spends more than twice as any other nation on healthcare and our life expectancy is still decreasing.
+Six to 10 Americans have a chronic disease which jumps to over 80 percent for people older than 65.
+The U.S. spends more than twice as any other nation on healthcare, and our life expectancy is still decreasing.

-"Metabolically poor health is really the underlying driver of aging,” he said.
-“We want our lifespan to equal our health span, so we live right up to the end and just stop.”
+"Metabolically poor health is the underlying driver of aging,” he said.
+“We want our lifespan to equal our health span, so we live up to the end and just stop.”

-The hallmarks of aging are important to understand, said Hyman, and more importantly, why they become dysfunctional.
+The hallmarks of aging are essential to understand, said Hyman, and more importantly, why they become dysfunctional.

-Hyman presented what he referred to as key ingredients for health, which include real foods, getting the right levels of nutrients, the balance of hormones, light, air, water, movement, rest, relaxation, purpose, connection, meaning, and love.
+Hyman presented what he referred to as crucial health ingredients, including natural foods, getting the proper levels of nutrients, the balance of hormones, light, air, water, movement, rest, relaxation, purpose, connection, meaning, and love.
 In contrast, practitioners must consider impediments to health: toxins, microbes, and the microbiome, stress, a poor overall diet, sugar, a sedentary lifestyle, isolation, and loneliness.

 To address these impediments and deal with dysfunctional hallmarks of aging, Hyman presented a strategy to enhance longevity, which he succinctly summed up in five key points: